How to Use Wildcards in Excel (4 Easy Methods)

 Wildcard filtering to use wildcards in excel

-• The window shown in the next picture will be popped up.
+• The window shown below pops up.

 Wildcard filtering to use wildcards in excel

-Replace Data with Excel Wildcard
+Replace Data with a Wildcard

 Steps:

-• After that, Click on the replace button.
+• Click on the Replace button.

-• You will find the name Olivia will be replaced with Watson.
+The name Olivia will be replaced with Watson.

 Replace data in excel wildcard